Additive Grothendieck pretopologies and presentations of tensor categories: Introduction

 It has become customary to refer to pretopologies simply as topologies, see \cite{Ta}.
 From some points of view it can indeed be preferable to work with pretopologies.
 A presheaf $F:\bc^{\op}\to \Set$ is a sheaf for the induced topology if and only if, for every covering $\{U_i\to U\}$ in the pretopology, the diagram

-is exact.
+is an equaliser.
 This recovers the familiar definition of a sheaf on a topological space.

 The notion of Grothendieck topologies extends canonically to enriched categories, see \cite{BQ}.
 Furthermore, by \cite{BQ} and the Gabriel-Popescu theorem \cite{PG}, a category is Grothendieck abelian if and only if it can be realised as the category of additive sheaves on a preadditive site.
-Already for preadditive categories, the notion of a Grothendieck pretopology does not extend naively.
-However, there are some examples of additive Grothendieck topologies where one can (and usually does) define sheaves with respect to exactness of certain sequences, similar to the classical sheaf condition \eqref{classsheaf}.
+On the other hand, the notion of a Grothendieck pretopology does not extend naively to the additive setting, see Appendix~\ref{Issues}.
+Furthermore, the existence of pullbacks to make sense of~\eqref{classsheaf} is not satisfied in the generality we want to apply our results.
+However, there are some examples of additive Grothendieck topologies where one can (and usually does) define sheaves with respect to exactness of certain sequences, similar to the classical sheaf condition~\eqref{classsheaf}.
 Firstly, let $\ba$ be a small abelian category.
 The ind-completion $\Ind\ba$ can be realised as the category of left exact functors $\ba^{\op}\to\Ab$.
-Secondly, we can start from a non-enriched presite $\bc$ and consider the preadditive category $\mZ\bc$ freely generated by $\bc$.
+Secondly, we can start from a category $\bc$ with a (non-enriched) pretopology and consider the preadditive category $\mZ\bc$ freely generated by $\bc$.
 By taking the difference of the two canonical maps we obtain, for every covering $\{U_i\to U\}$, a sequence

 where the coproducts are `formal' unless $\bc$ admits coproducts of sufficiently large cardinality.
 The Grothendieck category of abelian sheaves on $\bc$ can be realised as the category of additive functors $\mZ\bc^{\op}\to\Ab$ which send the above sequences to exact ones in $\Ab$.